mendel5/alternative-front-ends/README.md

 - [Fritter](https://github.com/jonjomckay/fritter): A free, open-source Twitter client for Android and iOS

+- [Kizie](https://kizie.co): Web, alternative front-end for Twitter, build with Next.js and TailwindCSS

 ### Instagram

 - [Bibliogram](https://sr.ht/~cadence/bibliogram): Bibliogram is an alternative front-end for Instagram